tseguin715/Amazon-product-recommender/README.md

 3. Fit a separate model with all users and rating data for each department, which include the user's
 4. Return recommendations for each department

+The recommender is given in src/recommender.py
+usage: python recommender.py user_input.csv

+"user_input.csv" is a csv file (without headers) with product asins on the left column and ratings in the right column (a example is provided in this directory as sample_submissions.csv)

 Data source: https://nijianmo.github.io/amazon/index.html

 A script for helping to collect the data and recreate the mongo database used in the project is provided in src/data_collection.py